DanielHebenstreit/smarter-mobilty-data-challenge/README.md

 ## Deep Learning Approaches

 Although not part of our final set of models, we evaluate state-of-the-art deep learning approaches, namely a [Transformer architecture](https://huggingface.co/docs/transformers/model_doc/time_series_transformer), an LSTM network, and a shallow and deep variant of a feed-forward neural network (i.e., a sequence of dense layers).
 For each architecture, we train a single model that takes the last `k` target values as input (some variants also receive time information as input) and predicts the next `m` values.
 We experiment with different values of `m, k` and find that all of these models fail to extrapolate the given time series in a meaningful manner.
 We hypothesize that the reasons are mainly two-fold: (1) Deep learning models require a sufficiently large and diverse data set to perform well, which was problematic for the given training data, and (2) complex models appear to learn the high-frequency random noise in the time series, which is counterproductive when predicting values for multiple weeks into the future.

+## Final Note

+Due to a bug in the code, we have unfortunately uploaded a unscaled solution as our final submission (i.e., the sum of the targets in each row is not necessarily 3).
+This has been fixed in this notebook, which is why you will see a difference in the solution file uploaded and the one produced by this notebook.